PICdew/Microchip-1/PIC/16F/16F877/16F877_LCD_Issues/README.md

 PIC Assembly Language Project

-This repository is used to echange information regarding the Microchip forum threag:
+This repository is used to exchange information regarding the Microchip forum thread:

 http://www.microchip.com/forums/FindPost/985279